 - 10-20% reduced waste: Sub-optimal operation that is not detected, can result in wasteful production.
 Raw material, energy, labor costs and machine time get wasted in such instances.
 Predictive maintenance systems can uncover issues that can result in waste before they arise.

 - Advanced analytics: Setting up predictive maintenance involves collecting sensor data from diverse machinery.
 Once that data starts to be automatically collected, analysts have a trove of information ready for analysis.
 This data can be used to identify parameter and process optimization opportunities.

-- Improved quality: Detailed sensor data and ability to observe results of interventions creates a virtuous cycle of experimentation and learning.
+- Improved product quality and increased customer satisfaction: Detailed sensor data and ability to observe results of interventions creates a virtuous cycle of experimentation and learning.
 As teams adjust machine parameters and improve results, they uncover means to improve quality.

 - Increased employee morale: Down-times, operation with sub-optimal parameters not only impact output but also impact employee morale.
 It is stressful to rush to solve problems when they arise.
 Predictive maintenance minimizes such instances.

 - Improved performance over time: Predictive maintenance systems are learning systems.
 They implicitly create a knowledge base of issues and understand their root causes based on feedback from technicians or sensors on the shop floor.

 Predictive maintenance can be applicable to all industries where machines produce significant amounts of data and require maintenance or fine tuning of their parameters.
 Both discrete industries like consumer packaged goods (CPG), automotive, electronics, textiles, aerospace and process industries like food and beverage, chemicals, oil&gas, pharma can be transformed with predictive maintenance.
 A significant share of vendors are actually industry agnostic and serve most industries as their work relies on data interpretation and can be abstracted from the specifics of machinery in the factory floor.